Shawns2759/vector-similarity/README.md

 # vector-cosine-similarity
-Lightweight Cosine Similarity Function.
+A lightweight Cosine Similarity Function.
 Built as an alternative to the `compute-cosine-similarity` package.
 Works with high dimension vectors like openAI embeddings.

 ## Installation